Patient Rights & Responsibilities

-- Report concerns about the safety or quality of care provided in the hospital’s management have been unsuccessful.
-Contact the Joint Commissions’ Office of Quality Monitoring by calling 1-800-994-6610 or e-mailing firstname.lastname@example.org
+- Report concerns about the safety or quality of care provided in the hospital after efforts to resolve the concerns have been unsuccessful to the Joint Commissions’ Office of Quality Monitoring by calling 1-800-994-6610 or emailing

-- File a complaint with the State Department of Public Health regardless of whether you use the hospital’s grievance process.
-The State Department of Public Health’s phone number and address is: Department of Public Health, Local District 5 Office 150 North Hill Drive, Suite 22, Brisbane, CA 94005 or (415) 330-6353 or (800) 554-0353.
+- File a complaint with the California Department of Public Health regardless of whether you use the hospital’s grievance process.
+The California Department of Public Health’s phone number and address is: California Department of Public Health, Local District 5 Office 150 North Hill Drive, Suite 22, Brisbane, CA 94005 or (415) 330-6353 or (800) 554-0353.

 Back to top